Removing popcorn ceilings is a low-cost DIY that gives your home an instant facelift.

 Step 2: Spray ahoy!

-I’m sorry if I sound too enthusiastic, but this project is so much fun, really.
+I’m sorry if I sound too enthusiastic, but this project is so much fun.
 Fill up your spray bottle or sprayer with warm water.
 You can add a bit of dishwashing soap if you like.
-Now spray a small section (about 5 -10 square feet) with a moderate amount of water.
+Now spray a small section (about 5 -10 square feet) with moderate water.
 Too much water could affect the drywall beneath the popcorn ceiling.
 So, don’t get carried away!

 Step 3: Go do something else